jacquesfunk/utils/shell-snippets.md

 ```

+#### misc

 ```

+---
+# add to mac path
+# 1. Navigate to the bin folder for your CLI application in your command line
+# run pwd to “print working directory.
+pwd

+# append the directory to the $PATH using the following command
+path+=('/Users/yourcomputer/Documents/google-cloud-sdk/bin')

+# save PATH
+export path
+---

 # append text to a file only if text does not exist
 echo 'input text' | grep -xFv -f existing_file.txt >> existing_file.txt